victorpreuss/YalRF/README.md

 # Description

 YalRF is an open-source circuit simulator written in Python.
-The package contains an API for netlist description and to run analyses in the circuit.
-The generated data can be easily processed using numpy and Jupyter Notebooks.
+The package contains an API for netlist description and circuit simulation.
+The generated data can be easily post-processed using numpy and Jupyter Notebooks.

 The main goal of this project is to implement a stable and powerful multi-tone harmonic balance engine with support to autonomous circuits.

-Another will be to integrate YalRF with the scikit-rf / openEMS / SignalIntegrity packages to create a powerful open-source development environment for RF engineers.
+Another goal will be to integrate YalRF with the scikit-rf / openEMS / SignalIntegrity packages to create a powerful open-source development environment for RF engineers.

 Example of usage:
 ```python